Creedy, Sandford: Sir (Arthur) Patrick Ferguson Davie, 5th Baronet (1909–1988)

 Rev. Sir (Arthur) Patrick Ferguson Davie, 5th Baronet (1909–1988) (nephew), son of Lt.Col.
-Arthur Francis Ferguson Davie (1867–1916), CIE, DSO, 3rd son of the 3rd baronet.
+Arthur Francis Ferguson Davie (1867–1916), CIE, DSO, 3rd son of the 3rd baronet and Eleanor Blanche Daphne, elder daughter of the Charles Topham Naylor.
 He was an honorary chaplain to the Bishop of Exeter, and Rural Dean of Cadbury, Devon.
 He commissioned the College of Arms to investigate whether he might be able to claim the abeyant Barony of Bardolph, but was advised that the Duke of Norfolk would have a stronger claim.
 In 1949 he married Iris Dawn Cable-Buller, daughter of Captain Michael Francis Buller.
 In 1960 a banquet was held in the great hall for Princess Margaret, who stayed the night at Creedy Park as a guest of the 5th Baronet, after having unveiled a statue to St Boniface in Holy Cross Church, Crediton, on Sunday 24 July 1960.
 In 1982 Creedy House, having been sold, was converted into 13 residential units, and continues today in ownership of ten residents, with 15 acres of communal woodland.